Xiangen Hu

-Xiangen Hu is a Chinese-American Psychologist and Computer Scientist.
-He is currently a Chair Professor of Learning Sciences and Technologies at Department of Applied Social Science, The Hong Kong Polytechnic University.
-He is also the Director of Institute for Higher Education Research and Development and Educational Research Center of The Hong Kong Polytechnic University.
+Xiangen Hu is a Chinese-American psychologist and computer scientist.
+He is currently a chair professor of Learning Sciences and Technologies at Department of Applied Social Science, The Hong Kong Polytechnic University.
+He is also the director of Institute for Higher Education Research and Development and Educational Research Center of The Hong Kong Polytechnic University.

-Hu is a Professor Emeritus of Department of Psychology, The University of Memphis (UofM), where he was a professor in the Departments of Psychology, Electrical and Computer Engineering, and Computer Science for 30 years, and also worked as a senior researcher at the Institute for Intelligent Systems (IIS).
-Meanwhile, Prof Hu has been appointed Professor and Dean of the School of Psychology in the Central China Normal University since 2016 on a visiting basis where he has established good connections with the Chinese Mainland.
+Hu is a professor emeritus of Department of Psychology, The University of Memphis (UofM), where he was a professor in the Departments of Psychology, Electrical and Computer Engineering, and Computer Science for 30 years, and also worked as a senior researcher at the Institute for Intelligent Systems (IIS).
+Meanwhile, Hu has been appointed professor and dean of the School of Psychology in the Central China Normal University since 2016 on a visiting basis where he has established good connections with mainland China.
 He also used to work as a senior researcher at the Key Laboratory of Adolescent Cyberpsychology and Behavior, backed by the Chinese Ministry of Education.

 Hu is also an Advisor of EmoBay, a Hong Kong-based startup.